-The National Council for the Social Studies (NCSS) Board of Directors unanimously approved this Position Statement on Contextualizing LGBT+ History within the Social Studies Curriculum on September 22nd, 2019.
+The National Council for the Social Studies (NCSS) Board of Directors unanimously approved Position Statement on Contextualizing LGBT+ History within the Social Studies Curriculum September 2019.

 This Position Statement was co-authored by Debra Fowler, Cofounder & Executive Director, History UnErased, Inc. and Dr. Steven LaBounty-McNair, Executive Board Chair, History UnErased, Inc.

 Contributing Advisors include Warren Blumenfeld, B.A., M.Ed., Ed.D., Amherst, MA; Lillian Faderman, B.A., M.A., Ph.D., La Jolla, CA, Byron Holz, B.S. and M.E.-PD, La Crosse, WI, Eric Marcus, B.A., M.A., Ph.D., New York, NY, Miriam Morgenstern, B.A., M.S.
 TEFL, Westford, MA, and Janson Wu, B.A., J.D., Cambridge, MA.